Wags69/pylisp/README.md

 Note the lack of loops.
 That's because you don't need loops.
 Just recurse your functions :P.

 ## What will it do?
-Right now it lacks the cream of lisp , that is the quoting and macro system.I also want it to interop with python, so that pylisp can even import python modules and run python scripts.
+Right now it lacks the cream of lisp , that is the quoting and macro system.
+I also want it to interop with python, so that pylisp can even import python modules and run python scripts.
 Later I want to move the pylisp implementation to rust, and then afterwords move it to C compilation.